TokynBlast/Linear-Regression-Model/README.md

 # Linear-Regression-Model
-This model is for linear regression
+This model is for linear regression, it uses no external libraries